liliyosa/monty/README.md

 ## :arrow_down: Installing and Using

-Clone the repository into a new directory:
+Clone the repository into a newliliyosa/monty.git:

 ```
 $ git clone https://github.com/Natzsmart/monty.git